 Voices He Does: Mr. Burns, Smithers, Ned Flanders, Principal Skinner, Otto, Reverend Lovejoy, Dr. Hibbert, Kent Brockman, Jasper, Lenny, Eddie, Rainier Wolfcastle (McBain), Scratchy, Kang, Dr. Marvin Monroe, Herman, Jebediah Springfield, and many others

-Simpsons Role: Former Producer & Animation Director, "Simpsons Movie" Director
+Simpsons Role: Consulting Producer, Former Animation Director & Title Designer, "Simpsons Movie" Director

 Biography: A major in animation at UCLA, David Silverman was there for the very beginning of The Simpsons.
 He was one of two directors working on the show during its stint as a series of shorts on "The Tracey Ullman Show," and continued on with the series once it went on to episodic television.
 Silverman was also responsible for the original transition between Matt Groening’s original version of the family to a standardized, model-sheet version that all animators could work from.
 He remained with the show for several years, leaving in 1996 to direct DreamWorks' "The Road to El Dorado."
 A brief stint at DreamWorks soon led him to Pixar Animation Studios, best known for their computer animated features such as "Toy Story."
 While at Pixar, he co-directed 2001's smash-hit, "Monsters Inc." However, he eventually returned to his roots to direct 2007's "The Simpsons Movie." |